Gigawashudas/Gigawashudas/README.md

 - 👋 Hi, I’m @Gigawashudas
 - 👀 I’m interested in ...
 Learning
 - 🌱 I’m currently learning ...
-JS
+FullStack
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ... +8801810013848
 - 😄 Pronouns: ...
 Jiggashu